Accounting for Cash Transactions

 In the Business Tools area, you can find a reconciliation spreadsheet to make bank reconciliations easy for you.
 Try using it as a starting point for your own bank reconciliations.

 If your bank reconciliation doesn't balance, you need to find the error or errors.
 The possible causes of a bank balance error comprise:

 - Total outstanding checks added incorrectly.
 Double check your addition of the total outstanding checks.

 - Total deposits in transit added incorrectly.
 Double check your addition of deposits in transit.

 - Bank balance transposed.
 Did you start with the correct amount at the top of your reconciliation?
 Double check by comparing it to the month end balance on your bank statement.

-- Failed to record all items clearing the bank statement.
+- Failure to record all items clearing the bank statement.
 Look at your bank statement carefully.
 Are there any items, such as miscellaneous bank charges or automatic deposits or withdrawals that were not recorded in your books?

 - Journals added incorrectly.
 Double check your addition of cash receipts and cash disbursements.